 Let them wash through you.

-You may feel disorientated, empty, depressed- but I can guarantee you that these feelings will pass.
+You may feel disorientated, empty, depressed- but these feelings will pass.

-And when they do, liberation in waiting for you, alongside bursts of life energy.
+And when they do, liberation is waiting for you, alongside bursts of life energy.

 All that you have longed for, but are afraid of owning- emotional freedom, spiritual maturity, the capacity to love and be in the world, emotional resilience- are waiting for you on the other side of this bridge.